PoCInnovation/Pool2020/steganography/README.md

 Let's take it from the beginning.
 Every documents, images, sounds ... can be stored in a file.
 A file contains data which must be used to render its content.
 The data organisation in a file is defined by its file format specifications (pdf, jpg, png, wav, zip ...).

-Almost all the main file formats have some structural similarities :
+Almost all the common file formats have some structural similarities :

 * they start with a header describing the file : the size of its content, the targeted environments etc.
 * the content which can be organised in various ways